If you sign up to Revolut after the launch of our Irish branch, this version of the our terms applies to you.

 - your name and surname;

 - the phone number and email address associated with your account;

 - when the problem arose; and

 - how you'd like us to put the matter right.

-Irrespective of the above, you always have the right to approach the out of court dispute resolution authorities mentioned above in relation to any complaint about our service.
+Irrespective of the above, you always have the right to approach the out of court dispute resolution authorities mentioned below in relation to any complaint about our service.
 You also have the right to apply to any competent court if you think we have breached the law.